-These antique mirror cut diamond earrings were made in Belgium around 1850, set with table cut diamonds in 18 karat gold.
+These antique mirror-cut diamond earrings were made in Belgium around 1850, set with table-cut diamonds in 18 karat gold.
 The so-called spread table or mirror-cut stones, with a large tabletop facet and a pavilion bottom, were cut from shallow Indian diamond crystals, to retain as much weight as possible.
 At the time these earrings were made, diamonds were still rarer.
-It was only after the 1867 discovery of diamonds in South Africa that the supply of diamonds increased, to more than a tenfold in the following ten years.
+After the 1867 discovery of diamonds in South Africa, the supply of diamonds increased to more than a tenfold in the following ten years.

-The name I wrote on the ‘herbarium’ label of these antique mirror-cut diamond earrings is RANUNCULUS REPENS or buttercup, but I’m not sure in determining this flower with the unusual amount of six petals, as it can be a jewellers fantasy.
+I wrote on the ‘herbarium’ label of these antique mirror-cut diamond earrings is RANUNCULUS REPENS or buttercup.
+Still, I’m not sure in determining this flower with the unusual amount of six petals, as it can be a jewellers fantasy.

 Usually, buttercups have five petals, but with six or more it’s getting more interesting; counting the buttercups with additional petals is after all a reliable method to estimate the age of grasslands.